TeskaLabs/splang-docs/expression/control.md

 ---

-## `!SWITCH`: Simple branching  {#EXPR-SWITCH}
+## `!SWITCH`: Search and map branching  {#EXPR-SWITCH}

 Type: _Mapping_.

-`!
-SWITCH ` expression evaluates an expression, matching the expression's value to a case clause, and executes expression associated with that case.
+`!SWITCH` expression evaluates an expression, matching the expression's value to a case clause, and executes expression associated with that case.

 ### Synopsis